Integrated Recovery Program

 Culturally Competent Recovery College

-We offer a wide range of Wellness and Recovery courses/workshops to support our clients as to re-discover and develop their strengths, skills and interests on their recovery journey.
+We offer a wide range of Wellness and Recovery courses/workshops to support our clients to re-discover and develop their strengths, skills and interests on their recovery journey.

 Our courses are available to anyone, regardless of their diagnosis, background and experience.
 All are welcome to attend our courses according to their interests and needs.